davidmandia/Clinical-Genomics-Variant/README.md

 - argparse module (usually included with Python)
 - re module (usually included with Python)
 - os module (usually included with Python)
+- requests module (install it using `pip install requests`)

+Additionally, you can download reference genome SAM files (GRCh37 and GRCh38) by running the `download_SAM_fromS3.py` Python script provided in the repository.

 ## Usage